-Reattribution is the attribution of a re-install or opening event to a user who hasn’t used an app in a while, but who’s returned due to a retargeting campaign.
+Reattribution is the attribution of a re-install (or opening event) to a user who hasn’t used an app in an extended period of time.
+A reattribution signals that a user has returned to your app due to a retargeting campaign.

-Reattribution is important for marketers because it evaluates the performance of their retargeting campaigns.
-When users are not as active as they should be (based on the ‘ideal’ user journey of the app), marketers run retargeting campaigns.
-Reattribution enables flagging of the users who return to the app (before becoming active again) thanks to these retargeting campaigns.
+Reattribution is also important for marketers because it evaluates the performance of their retargeting campaigns.
+When users are not as active as they should be (based on industry benchmarks and the ideal user journey for that app) marketers run retargeting campaigns.

 Reattribution and Adjust

 Universal Reattribution gives our users clarity on the users returning to their app and where they came from.
 The tool ensures that any re-engagement will be tracked, recorded and analyzed regardless of the context in which it happens.
 With this, you’ll find the most compelling messages for inactive users and know with great accuracy whether they’re coming back.